Best PTZ Cameras for Church Live Streaming: Sanctuary-Ready Picks

 Panasonic AW-UE50 4K PTZ camera with 24x zoom, black, side three-quarter view

-The Panasonic AW-UE50 is the option that doesn't show up on Amazon, so for this one the link goes to B&H. It's a 4K SDI/HDMI/NDI PTZ with 24x optical zoom and Panasonic's auto-tracking, which is the same engine that runs in their broadcast PTZ line.
-The build quality on Panasonic PTZs is the reason they end up in TV studios and convention centers, and the UE50 is the price tier where that build quality starts being accessible to mid-size churches.
+The AW-UE50 by Panasonic is the model you can't find on Amazon, so we are directing you to B&H. It's a 4K SDI/HDMI/NDI PTZ camera with a 24x optical zoom and uses the auto-tracking technology that also powers Panasonic's broadcast PTZ cameras.
+The build quality is why you will see Panasonic PTZ cameras in TV studios and convention centers, and the UE50 is the price tier where that quality starts being accessible to mid-size churches.

-The UE50 sits between the OBSBOT and the Sony in money terms, with a feature set that leans toward integration: serial control, IP control, Panasonic's smart auto-tracking, and a quieter motor than the older UE40.
+The UE50 is priced somewhere between the OBSBOT and Sony.
+It has features geared towards integration: serial and IP control, Panasonic's smart auto-track technology, and a less noisy motor compared to the older UE40 model.
 Get the Panasonic AW-UE50 available at B&H if you want broadcast-style operation without the Sony price tag.

-If you're stepping down a tier from the UE50, the Panasonic AW-UE40 is the consumer-side sibling that's on Amazon and shares a lot of the same control infrastructure.
-A lot of churches run a mix: one UE50 on the main shot, two UE40s on the wide and the choir loft.
+The Panasonic AW-UE40 is available on Amazon as a step-down alternative with similar operational controls.
+A lot of churches run both: a UE50 on the main shot and two UE40s on the wide and choir loft.

 Setup, Signal Chain, and Real-World Realities